The changes in the Children and Families Bill affect the way children with special educational needs (SEN) are supported

 - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENCO know as necessary.

-- Contributing to Individual Education Plans (IEP), and sharing and reviewing these with parents.
+- Contributing to 'My Support Plans', and sharing and reviewing these with parents.

 - Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child.

 - The day to day management of all aspects of the school, this includes the support for children with SEND.